parinfer/parinfer.js/lib/parinfer.js.md

  |)
 ```

-In either Mode, Parinfer will move the close-paren back to the previous line:
+But according to Paren Mode's rules, the close-paren will be moved back to the
+previous line:

 ```clj
 (foo